Navin964/Falcon-7B/README.md

-## Chatbot using Falcon-7B LLM
+## Chatbot using TII Falcon-7B-instruct LLM

-This repository contains code to create a chatbot using Falcon-7B LLM (Language Model) and deploy it with a Gradio interface for easy interaction.
-Falcon-7B is an open-source Language Model that can generate text based on input prompts.
+This repository contains code to create a chatbot using `Falcon-7B-instruct` LLM (Language Model) and deploy it with a Gradio interface for easy interaction.
+Falcon-7B is an open-source Language Model that can generate text based on input prompts (link: https://huggingface.co/tiiuae/falcon-7b-instruct )

 ### Installation ⚙️
 Before running the chatbot, you need to install the necessary dependencies.
-The following instructions are for Python:

 Install the required packages using pip:
 * pip install -q -U bitsandbytes